These conditions are for all services that we provide for any client

 2.2 Invoice queries should be made in writing by email or post within 10 days of an invoice being issued.
 If invoices are queried by phone it may be requested that this is also done in writing.

 2.3 Fees for the services provided by MRA are time-based and billed in half hourly segments.
 The following rates shall apply:

-£140 + VAT per hour for design work, calculations, reports & contract management (including Party Wall matters and Building Control queries)
+£145 + VAT per hour for design work, calculations, reports & contract management (including Party Wall matters and Building Control queries), video or telephone meetings

 2.4 Minor disbursements including local travelling, printing and postage will be included within the hourly rates listed in clause 2.3.

 2.5 All site visits by MRA are chargeable in line with the fees listed in clause 2.3.
 This includes any initial site consultation that may take place.